-Children’s Parliament is facilitating ongoing engagement work with children and young people from the Dunkeld & Birnam area to ensure that their voices are included in discussions about the future of their community.
+Through 2017 – 2018 Children’s Parliament facilitated ongoing engagement with children and young people from the Dunkeld & Birnam area to ensure that their voices were included in discussions about the future of their community.

 The P7 children from the Royal School of Dunkeld created a series of ‘billboards’ to share their vision for the future of Dunkeld & Birnam.
 These billboards showcase the children’s values, what they feel is important and what they want for their community.
 This project was delivered in partnership with A9 Community Group and the Royal School of Dunkeld and funded by Transport Scotland.